autosoft-dev/take-home-test/tests/compare_the_fibonaccis/README.md

 1. If you run both of them to generate the sum of first 50 Fibonacci numbers, like so `fib1(50)` and `fib2(50)` what do you observe?
 Can you explain your observations?

-2. Can you propose a better version of fib1 which may overcome the problem and let us compute `fib1(50)`?
+2. Can you propose a better version of fib1?

 --------